Private rented property licensing Click to get info

 Places are limited and admittance is by ticket only.

-We are also conducting a doorstep survey with 1,350 randomly selected residents during the consultation period to gather a statistically representative sample of residents’ and tenants’ views about the proposals.
+We also conducted a doorstep survey with 1,350 randomly selected residents during the consultation period to gather a statistically representative sample of residents’ and tenants’ views about the proposals.

-Key stakeholders such as neighbouring boroughs and representative bodies for landlords, property professionals and local residents are also being contacted directly and invited to participate in the consultation.
+Key stakeholders such as neighbouring boroughs and representative bodies for landlords, property professionals and local residents were also contacted directly and invited to participate in the consultation.

-The consultation is open for 12 weeks between Monday 4th February 2019 and Monday 29th April 2019.
+The consultation was open for 12 weeks between Monday 4 February 2019 and Monday 29 April 2019.

 Next steps Click to get info

 Public Perspectives, the organisation helping us manage the consultation, will produce an independent report of the consultation results.
 This report, along with other evidence about the impact of the proposals will be considered by Waltham Forest Council’s Cabinet (which is our decision-making committee in respect of these proposals) in July 2019.
 The report and documentation will be published on the council’s website ahead of the meeting.
 The decision taken will also be published and available on this website.